Aria-iu/ZYC_RtOs/jailhouse/Documentation/debug-output.md

 --------------------

 Jailhouse supports various debug output drivers.
-The debug output of the hypervisor is selected in the system configuration inside the debug_console structure.
+The debug output of the hypervisor is selected in the system configuration inside the debug_output structure.
 The 'type' member selects the output driver and the 'flags' member specifies additional options.